 From greeting the penguins on the Phillip Island to experiencing the thrills of snowshoe trekking, winter in Australia is the perfect season and time for exploring the length and breadth of the continent.
 Prevailing from the months of June to August, winter in Australia enables the travelers to indulge in some of the best experiences that leads them to explore the true charm of the Land of Oz.

 15 Best Reasons To Spend Winter In Australia

 Note: In Australia, winter season is the opposite of that in the Northern Hemisphere.
-The winter season in Australia is from June to August.
+If you are wondering when is winter in Australia, the winter season in Australia is from June to August.
 September to November is spring.
 Also, Australia during winter is not very cold.
 It is still a warm place in most part of the countries.
 The least temperature that you will experience in the coldest regions during winter in Australia is 10 degrees Celsius.

-15. Feel Your Heart Pumping On A Crocodile Cruise In Adelaide
+15. Crocodile Cruise : Feel Your Heart Pumping In Adelaide

 Not one, not two, but the waterways of Northern Australia are home to somewhere about eighty thousand plus saltwater crocodiles which makes a Crocodile Cruise, one of the best experiences in Adelaide.
 Being a cold blooded reptile, winter in Australia happens to be the best season to spot these giants easily.